pymc-devs/pytensor/doc/extending/graph_rewriting.rst

   (see previous section).
 * Put them in an :class:`EquilibriumDB`.

-Aesara defines two :class:`EquilibriumDB`\s in which one can put node
+Pytensor defines two :class:`EquilibriumDB`\s in which one can put node
 rewrites: